jackyzha0/quartz/content/notes/342-assignment-01.md

 # Experiment 2: RANSAC for Homography Estimation
 QUESTION: How does the choice of RANSAC threshold affect the speed of homography estimation in highly detailed images?

-HYPOTHESIS: The choice of RANSAC threshold affects the speed of homography estimation in highly detailed images.
+HYPOTHESIS: As the RANSAC threshold increases the speed of homography estimation in highly detailed images increases

-As the RANSAC threshold increases the speed of homography estimation decreases

 EXPERIMENT DESIGN: